 I'd be lying if I said Russian was easy.

-After all these years of studying and interacting with Russians, I still consider myself to be only conversational.
+After many years of studying and interacting with Russians, I still consider myself to be only conversational.
 Verbs of motion, verbal aspect, and completely unpredictable verb/preposition pairs will make your head spin.

-Luckily, I’m happy to report that of several articles I checked around the topic of “hardest languages for English Speakers”, Russian didn’t appear in the top 10 for any of them.
-It’s still considered easier than Arabic, Chinese, Japanese, and Korean.
+However, I checked several articles around the topic of “hardest languages for English Speakers”.
+I’m happy to say that Russian didn't appear in the top 10 for any of them.
+It's still considered easier than Arabic, Chinese, Japanese, and Korean.

 So let's focus on some of the bright sides of learning Russian.